ihern/final-project-484/README.md

 - Check in to event at arrival
 - At the event, people will scan QR code on table for our algorithm to generate interesting conversation starting questions based on the two peoples interest
 - Select people they would like to go on a second date with and why
-- Will see matches 24 hrs after speed dating event on their dashboard
 - Matches will come with ideas for second dates based on user interest

 ## What makes it different than a CRUD app?
 I.e., what functionality does it provide that is not just a user interface layer on top of a database of user information,and the ability to view / add to / change that information?